I made an ironclad discovery while viewing Picasso and the Age of Iron at the Modern Art Museum.

 For fun one time, Red welded (seamlessly, I might add) an Airstream-style trailer he designed that carried hunting dogs and trained mules (Red trained them) and boasted separate sleeping and eating quarters for the hunters.
 The first one!
 Now those rigs are commercially manufactured.
 He gave away more patents than was reasonable, but he did file and hold some of them.
 Another time, he bought several Army vehicles dubbed “mules” and converted them into hunting/fishing vehicles for his friends.

-There seemed to be no end to his ideas and designs—and no end to his talent to create those designs from a few scratched out drawings on a piece of paper and the tools and/or materials at hand.
+There seemed to be no end to his ideas and designs—and no end to his talent to create those designs from a few scratched-out drawings on a piece of paper and by using the tools and/or materials he had on hand.

 No one wrote endlessly about Red and his creativity.

-No journals, leaflets, or volumes describe his form or elusiveness or how his “interior surfaces justapositionally complimented his exterior planes.”
-I know if he had been with me at the museum that day, his eyes wouldn’t have missed one globby seam or messy assembled image from dissimilar parts.
+No journals, leaflets, or volumes describe his form or elusiveness or how his “interior surfaces justapositionally complimented his exterior planes” *as they have written for the long-ago artists.* I know if he had been with me at the museum that day, his eyes wouldn’t have missed one globby seam or messy assembled image from dissimilar parts.

 I can almost hear that strange, unique laugh coming from behind his Hollywood smile.
 His eyes twinkling, he would have given me a look borne of the practical cloth he was cut from and said,